SquareBracketAssociates/Booklet-AdvancedMicroProjects/Chapters/SimpleLan/Simple-LAN-Hooks.md

 ## About hooks

 In this chapter you will learn how to introduce hooks and template methods to favor extensibility.
 First we look at the current situation and introduce changes step by steps.

 ### Current situation

-The solution proposed for printing a Node just uses the default instance printing protocol of Phaor
+The solution proposed for printing a Node just uses the default instance printing protocol of Pharo.

 ```
 > (Node withName: #Node1 connectedTo: (Node new name: #PC1)) printString